 Here’s the last Shakespeare example: how would you search for every

-derivative form of the word love
+derivative form of the word love in Romeo and Juliet?

 A match should print lines with forms like “lovers” or “loving,” but not lines with only the base word, “love.”